imrankhan2023/SONAR-Rock-vs-Mine-Prediction-with-Python/README.md

 * How to get the data set from the internet?
 * How to insert the data set into the program?
-* How to split the train data and split data?
+* How to split the train data and test data?